surapaneni-meghana/restaurant/README.md

 # restaurant
-A web-baseed restaurant application to manage a particular restaurant(Delicious).
+A web-based restaurant application to manage a particular restaurant(Delicious).